ncatlab/nlab-content/pages/9/4/4/0/449/content.md

   * [[tetracategory]]

-  are algebraic models for [[n-categories]] with $1 \leq n \leq 4$ given in terms of direct explicit operations: no [[operad]]s or other tools are used but all the possible compossition operations are defined elementarily and all the relevant [[coherence law]]s are demanded explcitly.
+  are algebraic models for [[n-categories]] with $1 \leq n \leq 4$ given in terms of direct explicit operations: no [[operad]]s or other tools are used but all the possible composition operations are defined elementarily and all the relevant [[coherence law]]s are demanded explicitly.
 This makes these models very concrete and hands-on.
 But it also has the disadvantage that beginning with tricategories these definitions become quite unwieldy.

 * For [[strict n-categories]] all subtleties with [[associator]]s and [[coherence law]]s are absent (by definition) and therefore there are straightforward algebraic models for these See [[strict omega-category]], [[strict omega-groupoid]] and [[n-fold category]].
 The drawback is of course that these strict models capture only a very restricted part of higher category theory.